uSwitch

-British homes tend to be very draughty, and even more heat is lost during windy weather, both through the increase in draughts and because of the cooling effect of wind blowing past walls and roofs.
+British homes can be very draughty, and even more heat is lost during windy weather.
+This is both through the increase in draughts and because of the cooling effect of wind blowing past walls and roofs.

 1. Along the top and bottom of skirting boards - use sealant to fill the gaps.